fabasoad/pre-commit-vulncheck/README.md

 ## How it works?

-At first hook tries to use globally installed `vulncheck` tool.
+At first hook tries to use globally installed [vulncheck](https://github.com/vulncheck-oss/cli) CLI.
 And if it doesn't exist then hook installs `vulncheck` into a `.fabasoad/pre-commit-vulncheck` temporary directory that will be removed after scanning is completed.

 ## Prerequisites